amcconnaughy/ai-framework-portfolio/README.md

 ## Structure

 **01-evaluation-frameworks**
-- **evaluation-framework** — 0–2 rubric with weighted criteria (Accuracy ×3, Safety & Compliance ×3, plus four 1× dimensions), decision bands, structure caps, high-stakes thresholds, and N/A rescaling.
+- **evaluation-framework**: 0–2 rubric with weighted criteria (Accuracy ×3, Safety & Compliance ×3, plus four 1× dimensions), decision bands, structure caps, high-stakes thresholds, and N/A rescaling.

 **02-prompt-engineering**
-- **prompt-design-principles** — practical guidance for prompts that are safe, scannable, and easy to score.
+- **prompt-design-principles**: practical guidance for prompts that are safe, scannable, and easy to score.
-- **prompt-examples** — before/after pairs aligned to the rubric.
+- **prompt-examples**: before/after pairs aligned to the rubric.

 **03-ground-truth-guidance**
-- **ground-truth-framework-and-examples** — copy-ready reference answers with acceptance bars and scoring notes for calibration and testing.
+- **ground-truth-framework-and-examples**: copy-ready reference answers with acceptance bars and scoring notes for calibration and testing.

 **04-test-cases**
-- **test-framework-and-examples** — scored cards illustrating Auto-Approve, Human Review, Regenerate, and Reject decisions, including structure-cap enforcement.
+- **test-framework-and-examples**: scored cards illustrating Auto-Approve, Human Review, Regenerate, and Reject decisions, including structure-cap enforcement.

 ---